onap/vnfsdk-model/docs/files/marketplace-overview.rst

   Delete old docker images of refrepo (if any).
   Enter command "source .env" to set up few environment variables.
-  Enter command "docker-compose up -d"
+  Enter the command "docker-compose up -d"

 This will start two Docker containers: